Angolan Scarp savanna and woodlands

 The Angolan Scarp savanna and woodlands is an ecoregion located on the coast of Angola, an area with a variety of habitats and rich in wildlife including many endemic birds and animals.

 Geography

 This ecoregion consists of the strip of land that runs along the coast of Angola and the steep west-facing ridge that rises from the Atlantic coast to Angola's large central plateau, to a height of about 1000m.

 The ecoregion contains Angola's capital Luanda, a city that has grown to more than 3.5 million people.

 Climate

 This coast has a tropical climate with summer rains and high humidity all year round.

 Flora

 The area contains a mixture of types of habitat: rain forest, cloud forest, grassland, mangroves, and swamp.

 This diverse ecoregion can be divided into three different areas according to their type of habitat.
 North of the Cuanza River is a forest of tall trees surrounded by tall grasses, with areas of mangrove and swamp on riverbanks especially in the river estuaries.
-At higher altitudes on the western ridge patches of cloud forest, which shelter a rich variety of endemic plants and animals.
-Finally, on the coastal strip and the low slopes of the escarpment south of the Cuanza there are dry woodlands and wooded grasslands.
-(See Central African mangroves for a description of the coastal swamps).